boltops-tools/lono/README.md

   }
 ```

-Within the user_data script you can use helper methods that correspond to Cloud Formation [Instrinic Functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/concept-intrinsic-functions.html).
+Within the user_data script you can use helper methods that correspond to CloudFormation [Instrinic Functions](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/concept-intrinsic-functions.html).
 Currently, base64, find_in_map, get_att, get_azs, join, and ref are supported.
 Here's a short example of a user_data script using a helper method:

 If you have a templates/user_data/db.sh.erb that looks like this: